accessibilitywars/zaw2/content/pages/alternatives.md

 path = "alternatives"
 +++

-We don't hold a monopoly on LI builds here at Accessibility Wars.
-Here is a non-exhaustive list of some other places to find accessible builds.
+We don't hold a monopoly on Accessible Builds here at Accessibility Wars.
+Here is a non-exhaustive list of some other places to find builds.

+Note that the terminology can vary; many use the term LI (Low Intensity), where we simply use the term Accessible.

 Additionally, many "standard" builds can function perfectly well in a Low Intensity way with minor modifications, such as camping a single weapon.
 That can open up some additional options after some experimentation.